marcelmaatkamp/rabbitmq-applications/application/datadiode/README.md

 socat UDP4-RECVFROM:1235,fork UDP4-SENDTO:172.16.128.4:1234
 ```
 # Restrictions
-* size of a message can only be as big as an UDP packet can be
 * there is a lot of overhead in a message, this can be optimized
-* crypt any headers